onap/archived-dmaap-messagerouter-messageservice/docs/offeredapis/api.rst

 Provisioning
 ------------
-**Description**: To create , modify or delete the MessageRouter topics.These APIs can also be used by other applications to provision topics in MessageRouter.
+**Description**: To create, modify or delete the MessageRouter topics.
+These APIs can also be used by other applications to provision topics in MessageRouter.
-DMaaP BusController is recommended for topic and AAf permissions provisoning
+DMaaP BusController is recommended for topic and AAF permissions provisioning

 Create Topic
 ============